-Make sure that the battery is not grounded.
-If it is, remove the source of the ground.
+If the battery is inadvertently grounded, remove the source of the ground.
 Contacting any part of a grounded battery can cause a risk of electric shock.
 If you disconnect the grounding connection before you work on the batteries, the risk of an electric shock is less likely.

-Discard batteries according to your local disposal requirements.
-Do not discard batteries in a fire.
+Dispose of batteries according to your local disposal requirements.
+Do not dispose of batteries in a fire.
 When exposed to flame, batteries may explode.

-To ensure correct cooling airflow and to protect personnel from dangerous voltages inside the unit, keep the UPS door closed and the front panels installed.
+To ensure proper cooling airflow and to protect personnel from dangerous voltages inside the unit, keep the UPS door closed and the front panels installed.